apache/seatunnel/docs/en/connector-v2/sink/ClickhouseFile.md

 The password corresponding to the clickhouse server.

+### compatible_mode [boolean]

+In the lower version of Clickhouse, the ClickhouseLocal program does not support the `--path` parameter, you need to use this mode to take other ways to realize the `--path` parameter function

 ### common options

 Sink plugin common parameters, please refer to [Sink Common Options](common-options.md) for details